wp-plugins/svg-support/readme.txt

 * Serbian - translated and submitted by Ogi Djuraskovic from [first site guide]( http://firstsiteguide.com/)
 * *Your translation? - [Just send it in](mailto:wp@benbodhi.com)*

 *Note:* This plugin is localized/translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
-For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).
+For translating I recommend ["Loco Translate" plugin](https://wordpress.org/plugins/loco-translate/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == Additional Info ==
 **Idea Behind / Philosophy:** I needed an easy way to include SVG support in sites instead of having to copy and paste the code for each one.
 I found a [really cool snippet](http://stackoverflow.com/questions/11978995/how-to-change-color-of-svg-image-using-css-jquery-svg-image-replacement) of jQuery written by Drew Baker a while ago and have used it (modified for WordPress) a few times until I was inspired to build it all into a plugin for ease of use and to share with others.
 Now styling SVG elements is super easy :)